Tobacco Institute of India Logo; TII Logo; Tobacco Institute Logo THE TOBACCO INSTITUTE OF INDIA

 Extreme Large warnings promotes shift in tobacco consumption to regulation non-compliant tobacco products

 The tobacco consumption pattern in India is unique in that only 10% of total tobacco is consumed in the form of legal Cigarettes.
-The balance 90% of tobacco consumption is in other forms and illegal cigarettes.
+The remaining 90% consumption is in form of 29 cheaper tobacco products such as bidis, chewing tobacco , khaini etc and illegal cigarettes.
 This is unlike western countries, where cigarettes are the dominant form (>90%) of consumption.

 The legal cigarette industry in India is in the organized sector, is licensed and is completely compliant with all tobacco control and other regulations while the bulk (68%) of tobacco consumed is largely produced in the unorganized sector where compliance and enforcement are extremely difficult.